aqhawley/jekyll-now/about.md

 ### Education

-MS in Social Data Analytics & Research (SDAR) - University of Texas at Dallas MS in Sociology - Texas A&M University - Kingsville
+MS in Social Data Analytics & Research (SDAR) - University of Texas at Dallas <br>
+MS in Sociology - Texas A&M University - Kingsville <br>
 BA in Political Science - Texas A&M University - Kingsville

 ### More Information